Independent review of WorkSafe in relation to Whakaari/White Island

 The Workplace Relations and Safety Minister asked MBIE to provide him with advice on whether WorkSafe has carried out its obligations appropriately in relation to Whakaari/White Island.

-The independent review will assess the adequacy and appropriateness of WorkSafe’s actions and whether further steps should have been taken.
-It will also identify whether any changes to WorkSafe’s systems, processes and practices are necessary or desirable.
+The independent review assesses the adequacy and appropriateness of WorkSafe’s actions regarding activities on Whakaari/White Island and whether further steps should have been taken.
+It also recommended changes to WorkSafe’s systems, processes and practices.

-It will cover a five-year period, from November 2014, when the adventure activity regulations were fully in place, to 9 December 2019, the day of the eruption.
+The review covers a 5-year period, from November 2014, when the adventure activity regulations were fully in place, to 9 December 2019, the day of the eruption.

 MBIE appointed David Laurenson QC to conduct the independent review.
 David Laurenson has more than 30 years’ experience as a litigation lawyer.
 He was appointed Queen’s Counsel in 2014 and has appeared in a wide range of civil, commercial and criminal cases.